 Vinegar is a well known acid with a pH of 3, and bleach a well known alkali with a pH of 12.
-Most tropical fish live in waters with a pH between 6 and 8, although there are some notable exceptions.
+Most freshwater aquarium fish live in waters with a pH between 6 and 8, although there are some notable exceptions.
 Chocolate gourami, live naturally in a pH as low as 4, and Soda cichlids, a pH as high as 10!

 Why is aquarium pH important?

 Our fish have evolved and adapted over millions of years to suit specific types of freshwater.
-Give them water with a pH that is the same as in their natural habitat and they will show better colours, be able to exhibit more natural behaviour, and breed.
+Give them water with a pH level that is the same as in their natural habitat and they will show better colours, be able to exhibit more natural behaviour, and breed.

 Keep a low pH fish in high pH (or vice versa) and at best, it won’t be happy, but at worst it may die, as its body’s physiology is not adapted to function in such adverse water conditions.

 The pH scale is logarithmic, meaning that a pH of 6 is ten times more acidic than pH 7, and 100 times more acidic than pH 8.
 That’s a big difference for an aquarium fish, so it's important that we keep the right species in the right pH.

 How to lower aquarium pH

 There are several ways that you can lower pH in your aquarium.
 The first way is to purify the water at its source.
 UK tapwater may be either low pH, neutral, or high pH.
 If it's high or neutral and you want to bring that pH down, the best way of lowering pH to filter it using Reverse Osmosis, or RO.